reddvid/reddvid.github.io/the_c922/index.md

 </figure>
 <br/>

 The C270 suited my needs - stream just now and then, and it's just right for video calls and conferencing.
-The only problem with the one is it has a bad exposure.
-I used the C270 for almost 3 months until I got the money to buy this beast of a camera.
+The only problem with this one is it has a bad exposure.
+I used the C270 for almost 3 months until I got the money to buy the beast of a camera, that is the C922.

 <br/>